rezasoumi/rezasoumi.github.io/README.md

 # Computer Enthusiast

 Welcome to my digital space!
-I'm Reza Soumi, a final-year undergraduate student majoring in Computer Engineering at Sharif University of Technology, Iran's top-ranking institution according to the 2023 QS rankings.
+I'm Reza Soumi, a master's student majoring in Machine Learning, Data Science, and Artificial Intelligence (Macadamia) at Aalto University.

 In my academic journey, my focus has evolved towards the exciting realms of machine learning and deep learning.
 Delving into interdisciplinary projects, I've explored the practical applications of AI, Autonomous Agents, and Intelligent Systems.
 You can find the results of these endeavors on my GitHub page.